Wild Scotland cruise travelers in blue jackets with guide in red parka ride a Zodiac boat into a cave in turquoise water.

 Wild Scotland Cruise

-Discover the wild isles of Scotland, from the windswept Hebrides, inhabited for over 8,000 years, to the verdant Orkney Islands, where ancient Neolithic and Viking sites conjure images of civilizations long gone.
 Zodiac-cruise past sea-sculpted coastlines watching for dolphins and seals, and photograph seabirds in one of Europe’s largest seabird colonies.
 Visit charming villages, meet the friendly locals and maybe even sample a wee dram of Scotland’s finest.

 The highlights are many on this Wild Scotland itinerary.
 Visit Britain’s highest sea cliffs at the UNESCO World Heritage-listed St Kilda.
-Take a Zodiac cruise to Staffa’s world-famous Fingal’s Cave.
+Take a Zodiac cruise to Staffa’s world-famous Fingal’s Cave(2026 only).
 Discover the Shetland Islands and their fascinating history.
 Look out for otters, dolphins and seals.
 And discover some of Scotland’s genuinely far-flung and rugged islands, where few adventurous souls dare visit.

 Itinerary

-Wild Scotland Itinerary
+May 18, 2025 Wild Scotland (Discovery Expedition) Itinerary

 Route map of Wild Scotland cruise, operating from Edinburgh overland to embark in Troon, then up the west coast to the Shetland Islands before ending in Aberdeen on the east coast.